CodeShadez/Bodycraft-MDM/replit.md

 ## Overview

 The BODYCRAFT Master Data Management (MDM) System is a comprehensive web application designed to manage IT assets across 32 retail outlets throughout India.
-The system replaces manual Excel-based tracking with a centralized, web-based solution that provides complete asset lifecycle management, employee tracking, and location-based operations.
-The application serves as a single source of truth for asset management, ensuring data integrity through historical preservation and comprehensive audit trails.
-Currently, the system exists as a visual prototype that requires complete functionality implementation to become a production-ready business tool.
+The system replaces manual Excel-based tracking with a centralized platform that maintains complete audit trails, manages asset assignments, and integrates with existing infrastructure systems like CCTV and biometric devices.

+The application serves as a single source of truth for asset management, employee tracking, and location-based operations, ensuring data integrity through historical preservation and comprehensive logging of all transactions.

 ## User Preferences